Year of entry 2024

 IELTS 6.5 overall, with no less than 6.0 in any component.
-For other English qualifications, read English language equivalent qualifications
+For other English qualifications, read English language equivalent qualifications.

 How to apply

-This link takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.

-Documents and information you’ll need
+Documents and information you need

 Read more about paying fees and charges.